fullboar/mobile-attestation-vc-controller/devops/charts/redis/README.md

 If you are re-deploying or updating the cluster, you will want to keep the same password and username.

 ### Create a Cluster

 This only needs to be done one time following the initial deployment of the redis cluster.
-Adjust the name your cluster by replacing `shared` appropriatly.
+Adjust the name your cluster by replacing `shared` appropriately.

 The number of nodes and the distribution of master and replica nodes in a Redis cluster depend on various factors such as the desired level of availability, redundancy, and performance requirements.
 Here are some guidelines to help you decide:

-**Basic Configuration:***
+**Basic Configuration:\***
 Minimum Nodes: A Redis cluster requires at least 6 nodes to ensure high availability with automatic failover.
 3 Master Nodes: Each master node will handle a subset of the data (hash slots).
 3 Replica Nodes: Each master node will have one replica for redundancy.